-Appeals court blocks vaccine mandate for US gov’t workers
+Court blocks COVID-19 vaccine mandate for US gov’t workers

 Opponents of the policy said it was an encroachment on federal workers’ lives that neither the Constitution nor federal statutes authorize.

-Biden issued an executive order in September 2021requiring vaccinations for all executive branch agency employees, with exceptions for medical and religious reasons.
-The requirement kicked in the following November, and the White House said in January that 98% of federal workers were vaccinated.
-U.S. District Judge Jeffrey Brown, who was appointed to the District Court for the Southern District of Texas by then-President Donald Trump, issued a nationwide injunction against the requirement in January 2022.
+Biden issued an executive order in September 2021 requiring vaccinations for all executive branch agency employees, with exceptions for medical and religious reasons.
+The requirement kicked in the following November.
+U.S. District Judge Jeffrey Brown, who was appointed to the District Court for the Southern District of Texas by Trump, issued a nationwide injunction against the requirement the following January.

 The case then went to the 5th Circuit.